 There was a complaints policy and procedure in place which was in accordance with the legislation and Department of Health (DOH) guidance on complaints handling.
-Residents and/or their representatives were made aware of how to make a complaint by way of the
+Residents and/or their representatives were made aware of how to make a complaint by way of the Residents' Guide and leaflets displayed.

-Residents' Guide and leaflets displayed.
-Discussion with the deputy manager confirmed that she was knowledgeable about how to receive and deal with complaints.

 Inspection of the complaints records confirmed that there were no recent expressions of complaint received.

 There was an accident/incident/notifiable events policy and procedure in place which included reporting arrangements to RQIA.
 An inspection of accidents/incidents/notifiable events confirmed that these were effectively documented and reported to RQIA and other relevant organisations in accordance with the legislation and procedures.
-A regular audit of accidents and incidents was undertaken and was reviewed as part of the inspection process.
+A regular audit of accidents and incidents was undertaken and was inspected as part of the inspection process.
 Learning from accidents and incidents was disseminated to all relevant parties and action plans developed to improve practice.